devcontainers/templates/src/cpp-mariadb/NOTES.md

 > Note: Please review the [Vcpkg license details](https://github.com/microsoft/vcpkg#license) to better understand its own license and additional license information pertaining to library packages and supported ports.

-## Using the MariaDB Database
+### Using the MariaDB Database

+This template creates two containers, one for C++ and one for MariaDB.
+You will be connected to the C++ container, and from within that container the MariabDB container will be available on **`localhost`** port 3305.
+The MariaDB database has a default password of `mariadb` and you can update MariaDB parameters by updating the `.devcontainer/.env` file.

-You can connect to MariaDB from an external tool when using VS Code by updating `.devcontainer/devcontainer.json` as follows:
+You can connect to MariaDB from an external tool when connected to the Dev Container from a local tool by updating `.devcontainer/devcontainer.json` as follows:

 ```json
 "forwardPorts": [ "3306" ]